 Tomaquag Museum’s Summer S.T.E.A.M.
 CamP

 The Tomaquag Museum's Summer S.T.E.A.M.
-Camp is a Free educational Program, sponsored by raytheon industries and the yates family, Created for Native American youth ages 9-15 and Supported by Tomaquag Museum Staff, Interns, and Tribal Elders.
+Camp is a Free educational Program, sponsored by raytheon Company and the yates family, Created for Native American youth ages 9-15 and Supported by Tomaquag Museum Staff, Interns, and Tribal Elders.
 The goal is to weave Native culture, environmental studies, Math, Science & the arts with loads of fun!
 The children themselves will be documenting the experience daily.
 Their photographs and videos will be shared here for all to enjoy.
 Take a look and come back to see more added each week!

 Week One: Aûke...Earth